-Note that the 60" and 70" models likely use VA panels, and we expect them to have better contrast and black uniformity, but a worse viewing angle.
+Note that the 60" and 70" models likely use VA panels, and we expect them to have better contrast and black uniformity, but worse viewing angles.

-The LG UM6900 is disappointing for watching HDR movies.
-It has a low contrast ratio, poor black uniformity, and no local dimming feature.
-It can't get very bright in HDR, and can't display a wide color gamut.
-It only supports HDR10, and unlike most other LG TVs, it doesn't support Dolby Vision.
+The LG UM6900 is sub-par for watching HDR movies.
+Its IPS panel has a low contrast ratio and poor black uniformity, and it doesn't have a local dimming feature.
+Additionally, it can't get very bright in HDR and can't display a wide color gamut.

-The design of the LG UM6900 is very basic and feels a bit cheap.
-It looks very similar to the LG UM7300, but appears to be made of slightly cheaper materials.
-The stand doesn't support the TV very well as it wobbles a lot, and there is no cable management.
+The LG UM6900's design is very basic and feels a bit cheap.
+It looks very similar to the LG UM7300 but appears to be made of slightly cheaper materials.
+The stand doesn't support the TV very well as it wobbles a lot, and there's no cable management.

-The feet on the LG 49UM6900 are set at opposite ends of the TV, so you'll need a large table for the larger sizes if it isn't VESA mounted.
+The feet are set almost as wide as the TV itself, so you'll need a large table if you don't plan on wall-mounting it.
 The feet don't support the TV very well, and there's a lot of wobble.

 Footprint of the 49" model: 40.7" by 9.2".

 The back of the TV is very plain.
-There is no cable management at all.
+Unfortunately, there's no cable management at all.

-The borders are a bit thicker than most higher-end models, so they're a bit more noticeable when watching TV.
+The borders are a bit thicker than most higher-end models and they protrude from the screen, so they're a bit more noticeable when watching TV.

-The UM6900 is a bit thicker than most higher-end models.
+The LG UM6900 is a bit thicker than most higher-end models; however, it shouldn't stick out too much when wall-mounted unless you use the back-facing ports.

-The UM6900 has mediocre build quality.
-There is a lot of flex in the panels, especially on the back near the inputs, and the stand doesn't support the TV very well, as there is a lot of wobble.
+The build quality is mediocre and is almost identical to the LG UM7300.
+There's a lot of flex in the back panel, especially the area surrounding the inputs.
+The stand doesn't support the TV well, causing a fair amount of wobble.

-Like most IPS TVs, the UM6900 has a disappointing contrast ratio.
+The contrast ratio is sub-par, which is expected of most IPS TVs.
 This results in blacks that look gray, and is especially noticeable in a dark room.

 Note that the 60" and 70" models likely use VA panels, and probably have better contrast.

-The peak brightness was measured after calibration, with the 'Expert (Dark Room)' Picture Mode.
-The other picture modes aren't noticeably brighter.
+We measured the SDR peak brightness after calibration, using the 'Expert (Dark Room)' Picture Mode and with Brightness set to max.
+Unfortunately, the other picture modes aren't noticeably brighter.

-Like most IPS TVs, the UM6900 has a decent viewing angle.
+Decent viewing angles.
 This is good if you have a wide seating area, or if you like to move around a bit with the TV on.

 Note that the 60" and 70" models likely have VA panels, and probably have a worse viewing angle.